Regional and Remote Aviation

 The Remote Airstrip Upgrade Program is a competitive grants program and provides funding for upgrades to remote airstrips.
 This funding continues the Australian Government's commitment to improving the safety of remote air transport and the access of residents to essential goods and services, including urgent medical care.

-On 4 May 2021, the Deputy Prime Minister and the Assistant Minister to the Deputy Prime Minister jointly announced $8.2 million in Australian Government funding for 46 projects.
+On 4 May 2021, the Deputy Prime Minister and the Assistant Minister to the Deputy Prime Minister jointly announced $8.2 million in Australian Government funding for 46 projects under Round 8 of the RAU.

 The Airservices Australia Enroute Charges Payment Scheme

-The Airservices Australia Enroute Charges Payment Scheme continues to provide a subsidy to air operators providing aeromedical services to regional and remote locations through a reimbursement of enroute air navigation charges levied by Airservices Australia.
+The Airservices Australia Enroute Charges Payment Scheme provides a subsidy to air operators providing aeromedical services to regional and remote locations through a reimbursement of enroute air navigation charges levied by Airservices Australia.

 Regional aviation refers to that part of the aviation industry that engages in scheduled commercial airline activity between regional areas or between regional areas and capital cities.
 Traditionally, regional aviation services have been identified as those airlines performing regular public transport services and whose fleets contain exclusively low capacity aircraft (38 seats or less or with a payload of 4,200 kilograms or less).
 However, Australia's regional airlines now commonly use larger aircraft.
 Some regional areas are also serviced by jet aircraft operated by major domestic airlines.